hyphacoop/handbook/meetings.md

 ## Calendar Holds

-Holds are unclaimed spots in our shared schedule that we try to leave open.
+Holds are unclaimed spots in our shared schedule when most members are available, that we try to leave open.
 They could be used for:

 - Discussions requiring the whole organization
 - Last-minute or urgent meetings, for which a new scheduling is